Las Vegas Dream Team Criminal LawyersDe Castroverde Las Vegas Criminal Defense Attorneys

 Judge or Jury Trials

 There are many aspects to a trial, the first of which is deciding whether the defense wants the trial done by a judge or jury.
-If it is to be done by jury, the selection process, known as “voir dire,” consists of the prosecution and defense asking questions to potential jurors.
+If it is to be done by jury, the selection process, known as “voir dire,” consists of the prosecution and defense asking potential jurors questions.

 Discovery